Faire In The Past Tense

 Common Expressions with Faire

-Several common expressions utilize faire, each with its own implications in the past tense.
+Several common expressions work with faire, each with its own implications in the past tense.
 Understanding these expressions will enhance your comprehension of French texts and improve your conversational skills.

 • Faire attention: To pay attention.
 (J'ai fait attention – I paid attention.)